ckdextergames/Icarus_mods/README.md

 ---

 3. __Toughest Hedgehogs__ (Direct link: https://bit.ly/CKDhogs)

+***Note, as of week 49, the Toughest Hedgehogs mod works fine.
+However, more investigation is required on why it's breaking the sitting-in-chairs game mechanic when combined with other mods, even when all it's json files are updated to the current week.
+I'll announce on the discord if/when it's been fixed***

 Hedgehogs which look just like the normal "Medium Wood Hedgehog" but are **40X** more durable and cause **5X** damage.
 Crafting requires additional materials.